tez123z/at_lunchtime_discovery_api/README.md

 - Download collection.json and environment.json
 - Install Thunder Client
-- Import collection under "Collections" tab and Enviroment under "Env" tab of ThunderClient.
+- Import collection under "Collections" tab and Environment under "Env" tab of ThunderClient.
 - Run collection requests using "Run All"

 _PS.
 You can create/use your own environment too.
 Environment required to store and pass variables between requests._